 After the meal, back on track.
 We ended up snapping some cool spots right on grid.
 The great thing about Long Beach is the depth of field you can get with your shots.
 Everything was based on the street so you can rake up some nice long shots.
 It was a bit of a walk though so it was a workout for us.

-So we ended up leaving before the event ended.
-We smashed to Venice to swing by Wabi-Sabi, a great Japanese restaurant.
+After the event we headed to Venice to swing by Wabi-Sabi, a great Japanese restaurant.
 We got there around 5:20PM and the place opened up at 5:30PM.
 So 10 minute downtime, and I tell you, the people we encountered while waiting in front of the restaurant were either friendly or random.
-We met so many people there who thought we were paparazzis, shot for a magazine, and oh since we had our FD bracelets still on, some people thought we came from some release party.
+We met so many people there who thought we were paparazzis, magazine phorographers, and oh, since we had our FD bracelets still on, some people thought we came from some release party.
 Too much.